yusrialsanaani/Parkinson_Disease_Prediction/README.md

 - Artificial Neural network

 ## Models Evaluation and Comparison
-Comparison of  the performance of the used models model in terms of the following criteria: precision, recall, accuracy, F-measure.
+Comparison of models performance in terms of the following criteria: precision, recall, accuracy, and F-measure.

 ![image](https://user-images.githubusercontent.com/89004966/166133710-58d69269-622f-45f8-87dc-3a46ad2445e4.png)